26.6 MB (1.7 MB compressed)

 2628 x 3543 pixels

 22.4 x 30.0 cm ⏐ 8.8 x 11.8 in (300dpi)

 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

-Joseph Louis Gay-Lussac (1778-1850), French chemist.
-In 1804, Gay-Lussac made balloon ascents to measure changes in air composition and magnetism with altitude.
-In 1808 he published the law of combining volumes on the ratio of gas volumes produced in a chemical reaction.
-This supported Dalton's atomic theory, and formed the basis for Avogadro's law.
-With Thenard, he was the first to isolate boron, and studied newly-isolated elements sodium, potassium, and iodine.
-Artwork from 'Aerostation - Aviation' (1911) by French civil engineer Max de Nansouty (1854-1913), part of the 'Les merveilles de la science' series of 1867-1891 by Louis Figuier.
+Joseph Gay-Lussac.
+Portrait of Joseph Louis Gay- Lussac (1778-1850), French chemist.
+In 1804 he made balloon ascents to measure changes in the earth's magnetism and the composition of the air with altitude.
+In 1808 he published the law of combining volumes.
+This states that the volumes of gases that react with one another, or are produced in chemical reaction, are in the ratios of small integers.
+His work gave support to Dalton's atomic theory, and formed the basis for Avogadro's law.
+Collaborating with Thenard, he was the first to isolate the element boron, and studied the newly- isolated elements sodium, potassium, and iodine (this last one he named).